Stack unwinding

 When the above code is compiled with -O1 or above and [[gnu::noinline]] attributes are removed, foo and bar will have tail calls, and the program output will not include the stack frame for foo and bar. -fno-omit-frame-pointer does not suppress the tail call optimization.

 The compiler default of -fomit-frame-pointer has played an important role.
 Many targets default to -fomit-frame-pointer with -O1 or above.
-Therefire, in practice, it is not guaranteed that all libraries contain frame pointers.
+Therefore, in practice, it is not guaranteed that all libraries contain frame pointers.
 When unwinding a thread, it is necessary to check whether next_fp is like a stack address before dereferencing it to prevent segfaults.

 If we can inject code to the target thread, pthread_attr_getstack gets the stack bounds and is an efficient way to check page accessibility.